An introduction to Google Search Console

 So how to use it and what the data will tell you?

-Search Console inspect any URL
+Google Search Console inspect URL search box.

-Right at the top of the dashboard, you will see “Inspect any URL:...” and also “URL Inspection” on the left-hand navigation.
+Right at the top of the dashboard, you will see "Inspect any URL:..." and also "URL Inspection" on the left-hand navigation.
 You can access it through either.
 Simply write the exact URL you would like to check the status of.
-Let's take an example of the homepage for SEOTesting.com, so the address would be “https://seotesting.com/
+Let's take an example of the homepage for SEOTesting.com, so the address would be "https://seotesting.com/"

 Google will fetch the information from its index to give an update

-Search Console URL inspection results
+Search Console URL inspection results.

 In this instance, Search Console has given a green tick, meaning the URL is in Google's Index, so it can be found through Google search.
 This of course is ideally what you want to see.